-After adding these four files in the proteus workspace, we need to include the HEX file in the PIR sensor.
+After adding these four files to the proteus workspace, we need to include the HEX file in the PIR sensor.
 You will find this PIRSensorAnalogTEP.HEX file in the library folder of your Proteus software.

 - You can add the HEX file in two ways.
-Right-click the sensor and look for ‘edit properties’ or double click the analog sensor.
+Right-click the sensor and look for ‘edit properties’ or double-click the analog sensor.

 - After adding this file, click ‘OK’ … now you’re done.
 You’ve added the HEX in the analog PIR sensor.
-You can now use this PIR sensor simulation in proteus.
+You can now use this PIR sensor simulation in Proteus.

 - We’ll design and attach a simple LC circuit with this PIR sensor to understand the working and simulation of the library of this sensor.

-- We need to design and connect this LC circuit with the PIR sensor due to the peak to peak value we receive on proteus.
-This peak to peak value needs to be converted into Vrms using this LC circuit.
+- We need to design and connect this LC circuit with the PIR sensor due to the peak-to-peak value we receive on proteus.
+This peak-to-peak value needs to be converted into Vrms using this LC circuit.

 PIR Analog Sensor with Arduino UNO